SavrajSian/Music_Synth/README.md

 - **Waveforms**: The synthesizer supports multiple waveforms, allowing users to choose between different sounds.
 These waveforms include sine, triangle, square, and sawtooth.
 The waveform selection is managed through a function knob, which reads the user's input and updates the waveform accordingly.

 - **Effects**: The synthesizer offers various audio effects to enhance the audio output.
 These effects include *vibrato*, *octave*, *arpeggiator 1*, *arpeggiator 2* and *chords*.
 The effects are controlled by a dedicated knob, which allows the user to select and apply the desired effect to the audio signal.
 Furthermore, the joystick acts as a pitch bender, offsetting the pitch up to 3 semi-tones above and below.
 There is also a song which plays upon pressing in the 2nd knob which you can play over.
+This is an important feature that aids to music development.

   The sine wave generation in the synthesizer is achieved using a lookup table, which provides a fast and efficient method for generating sine waves in real-time audio synthesis applications.
 This method allows for accurate sine wave generation while minimising computational overhead and enabling flexible control of the waveform.